Nitrino/easysubs/README.md

 ### Rewind to previous and next subtitle

-Rewind to previous subtitle by press ⬅️ left arrow.
+Rewind to the previous sentence by pressing ⬅️ (left arrow).
-Rewind to next subtitle by press ➡️ right arrow.
+Rewind to the next sentence by pressing ➡️ (right arrow).

-Rewind works only if the next/previous subtitle is less than 5 seconds.
-Otherwise, rewinds for 5 seconds.
+Rewind only works if the next/previous sentence is less than 5 seconds apart from the current sentence.
+Otherwise it'll rewinds 5 seconds.
-For force rewind to next/previous subtitle use `alt (option for macOS) + arrow button`.
+To force rewinding to the next/previous sentence use `alt (option for macOS) + arrow button`.

 ![word translation](screenshots/navigation.png)

-### Subtitles progress bar
+### Subtitle progress bar

 At the bottom of the player, there is a subtitles progress bar to simplify navigation between subtitles.
-Click on the progress bar to rewind the video to the desired point.
+Click on the progress bar to rewind the video to the desired spot.

 ![word translation](screenshots/progressbar.png)

-### Subtitles settings and custom subtitles
+### Subtitle settings and custom subtitles

 The extension allows you to adjust the size of the subtitles and their delay.
 The default subtitle delay step is 0.25 seconds.
 `alt (option for macOS) + click the ➕ or ➖ buttons` changes the delay by 1 second.
 `shift + click the ➕ or ➖ buttons` changes the delay by 5 seconds.

-You can also upload your custom subtitles if they are not on the video service, supported `srt` and `vtt` formats.
+You can also upload your own custom subtitles.
+Supported are `srt` and `vtt` formats.

 ![word translation](screenshots/subtitles-settings.png)

-### Addition features
+### Additional features

 - Show all available audio tracks and subtitles on Netflix regardless of region.